CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

     }
 }
 ```

+Save the file; you many have to rename it after that.

 4. <something something> When asked, Do you want to add Docker extensions?, answer yes.
 The Docker logo and some Information should appear.